What is hypertension diet food? These are foods that lower blood pressure in hypertension individuals. Know healthy hypertension diet foods.

 - Vegetables (18% daily) – Cooked leafy vegetables or vegetable smoothies.

-- Fruits (18% daily) – Raw, dried, frozen, or canned fruits and fruit juices.
+- Fruits (18% daily) – You can have raw, dried, frozen, or canned fruits as well as fruit juices.

 - Milk & milk products (10% daily) – Milk, yogurt, and cheese; only organic grass-fed, otherwise do not stop taking it.

-- Lean meats, poultry & fish (10% daily) – organic meats, eggs & poultries and wild caught fishes.
+- Lean meats, poultry & fish (10% daily) – You can have organic meats, eggs & poultries, and wild-caught fishes.